UnibaGEO/UGLC_point/README.md

 ## Project description

-The UGLC project aims to create a global landslide catalog as a unified dataframe from multiple global, national and regional dataframes. inside contains information from catalogs:
+The purpose of this project is generating a single global-scale landslide dataset that collects and standardizes within it all global, national, and sub-national landslide catalogs, provided with spatial, temporal, and general information about each event.
+In addition, the catalog aims to validate each point (where possible) using a comparison with two powerful methods of diagnosing surface instability phenomena using two strong geospatial products such as:
+- DCM (Digital Elevation Model Change) TanDEM-X (DLR).
+- PSI (Persistent Scatterer Interferometry) Sentinel-1 (Copernicus - ESA)

 ----------------------------------------------------------------------------------------------------------------

 ## License
-The whole code is published under the [MIT License](README_FILES/LICENSE.md).
+The whole code is published under the [MIT License](README_FILES/LICENSE.txt).

 ----------------------------------------------------------------------------------------------------------------